 Upon receiving an indication from the media distributor that RTP media packets are received from the controlling MCVideo function, the transmission control server interface:

-1. shall request the network media distributor to forward received RTP media packets to all MCVideo clients in the session controlled by the non-controlling MCVideo function where the SSRC of the received RTP media packets are different from the SSRC used by the MCVideo client.
+1. shall request the network media distributor to forward received RTP media packets to all MCVideo clients in the session controlled by the non-controlling MCVideo function where the Audio and Video SSRCs of the received RTP media packets are different from the Audio and Video SSRCs used by the MCVideo client.

 NOTE: If one of the MCVideo clients controlled by the non-controlling MCVideo function is granted the transmission, media originated from that MCVideo client is not distributed back to the MCVideo client granted the transmission.

-6.5.5.3.3 Receive Transmission Arbitration Taken message (R: Floor Taken)
+6.5.5.3.3 Receive Media Transmission Notification message (R: Media Transmission Notification)

-When the transmission participant interface receives a Transmission Arbitration Taken message from the transmission control server interface, the transmission participant interface:
+When the transmission participant interface receives a Media Transmission Notification message from the transmission control server interface, the transmission participant interface:

-1. shall send the Transmission Arbitration Taken message to the transmission participant;
+1. shall send the Media Transmission Notification message to the transmission participant;

-2. if the first bit in the subtype of the Transmission Arbitration Taken message is set to '1' (acknowledgement is required) as specified in clause 9.2.2, shall store an indication that a Transmission Ack message to a Transmission Arbitration Taken message is expected; and
+2. if the first bit in the subtype of the Media Transmission Notification message is set to '1' (acknowledgement is required) as specified in clause 9.2.2, shall store an indication that a Transmission Ack message to a Media Transmission Notification message is expected; and

 3. shall remain in the 'P: has no permission' state.